Basic Quantum Algorithms: Bernstein-Vazirani Algorithm

 \chapter{Bernstein-Vazirani Algorithm}

 The Bernstein-Vazirani algorithm was first presented at a conference in 1993~\cite{BV93}, and the full paper was published in 1997~\cite{BV97}.
-It was the the first deterministic quantum algorithm to demonstrate a linear gain over the best deterministic or randomized classical algorithm.
-The Bernstein-Vazirani algorithm exploits quantum parallelism, but interestingly, it has no entanglement at all.
-This algorithm is described in some books~\cite{Mer07,NO08,RP11}.
+It was the first deterministic quantum algorithm to demonstrate a linear advantage over the best deterministic or randomized classical algorithm.
+The Bernstein-Vazirani algorithm exploits quantum parallelism but, interestingly, does not involve entanglement at all.
+This algorithm is described in several books~\cite{Mer07,NO08,RP11}.